MicrosoftDocs/dynamics365smb-docs/business-central/includes/report-5985-scenario-include.md

-Get an overview of which service contracts need price updates up to the date that you have specified.
+Get an overview of service contracts that need price updates up to a date that you specify.